nidza07/nidza07.github.io/QC-docs/general usage.md

 #### Disable interface sounds
 While moving across the menus, closing or opening a menu, you will hear small clicks.
 This option will let you disable those clicks, if you don't like them.
 Note: There is an issue preventing this option from working the first time it is enabled.
-Toggling it once more should fix it.
+Restarting the client after toggling it, then toggling it once more should fix it.

 This option is disabled by default, meaning that you will hear the interface sounds.